-As the mental health effects of the pandemic become clear, an increasing number of teenagers in Fairfield County and throughout the state of Connecticut need support for depression, anxiety, trauma, and co-occurring disorders.
+As the mental health repercussions of the pandemic become clear, an increasing number of teenagers in Fairfield County and throughout the state of Connecticut need support for depression, anxiety, trauma, suicidal thoughts, and co-occurring disorders.
 Unfortunately, not enough of them are receiving treatment.
 A large percentage of youth in the region are unable to access care from Fairfield County mental health and substance abuse treatment centers.

 The Newest CT Mental Health Stats

 Each year, Mental Health America (MHA) ranks the 50 states and the District of Columbia in terms of overall prevalence of mental illness and access to mental healthcare.
 According to MHA’s 2021 rankings, 14 percent of Connecticut youth (39,000 teens) had at least one major depressive episode.
 And nearly two-thirds of them—59 percent—did not receive any care at all for their depression.
 That means that 24,000 young people in the state, many of them in Fairfield County, experienced at least one major depressive episode during 2020 and did not get any mental health treatment.

 Moreover, only 22 percent of youth in Connecticut with major depression received some level of consistent treatment.
 As a result, Connecticut ranked at number 45 among the states for this measurement, with only six states in the nation making a worse showing in 2020.
 This represents a significant drop for the state from the prior year, when 35 percent of Connecticut teens received some amount of ongoing treatment.
 Hence, in a health outcomes ranking of Connecticut counties that includes mental health and substance abuse measures, Fairfield came in at number four among the eight counties.

 Additionally, MHA’s report found that 4 percent of young people in the state (11,000 youth) had a substance abuse disorder in 2020.
 This statistic clearly illustrates the need for addiction treatment in Fairfield and other Connecticut counties.